 A month's notice of withdrawal is required.
-Notice must be in writing to the Owner to be received on or before the first day of the month at the end of which the child is to be withdrawn.
+Otherwise, a full month's fees will be charged.
+Notice must be in writing to the Owner to be received on or before the first day of the month at the end of which the pupil is to be withdrawn.